An Empirical Analysis of Feature Engineering for Predictive Modeling

 The research performed by this paper also empirically demonstrates one of the reasons why ensembles of models typically perform better than individual models.
 Because neural networks and support vector machines can synthesize different features than random forests and gradient boosting machines, ensembles made up of a model from each of these two groups might perform very well.
 A neural network or support vector machine might ensemble well with a random forest or gradient boosting machine.

-Significant time was not spend tuning the models for each of the datasets.
-Rather, reasonably generic choices were made for the hyper-parameters chosen for the models.
+We did not spend significant time tuning the models for each of the datasets.
+Instead, we made reasonably generic choices for the hyper-parameters chosen for the models.
 Results for individual models and datasets might have shown some improvement for additional time spent tuning the hyper-parameters.

 Future research will focus on exploring other engineered features with a wider set of machine learning models.
 Engineered features that are made up of multiple input features seem a logical focus.
-Possible candidate engineered features for future research include maximums, sums, minimums, means, standard deviations and other functions that could be used over part or all of the input feature vector.

-This paper examined 10 different engineered features for four popular machine learning model types.
+This paper examined 16 different engineered features for four popular machine learning model types.
 Further research is needed to understand what features might be useful for other machine learning models.
 Such research could help guide the creation of ensembles that use a variety of machine learning model types.
-Additional types of engineered features should also be examined.
-It would be useful to see how more complex classes of features affect the performance of machine learning models.
+We might also examine additional types of engineered features.
+It would be useful to see how more complex classes of features affect machine learning models' performance.